Recommended Quarterly Technical SEO Tasks

 As you update content, change images, or remove old pages, you’ll inevitably create 404 or not-found errors.
 As well, Google will occasionally find bad links referencing pages on your website.
 While a few 404s won’t hurt your SEO performance, a lot can.
 So, the best practice is to routinely identify and address the errors.

-There are a few ways to identify not-found errors, though one of the easiest is using Google Search Console.
-Under Coverage, select Excluded, and then scroll down to see if there are any not-found pages listed.
-If so, click this to see the full list of errors Googlebot has found related to your site.
+There are a few ways to find 404 not-found errors, though one of the easiest is using Google Search Console.
+Under the Coverage report, select Excluded, and then scroll down to see if there are any not-found pages listed.
+If so, click “Not Found (404)” to see the full list of errors Googlebot has found related to your site.

-PRO TIP: Review Soft 404s and fix those with every Tech SEO website audit.
+PRO TIP: Review Soft 404s and fix those with every audit.
 Learn more about what soft 404s are.

 Task #2: Remove & Revise Low-Quality Content

 You don’t want bad content to ruin good SEO.
 Content management systems produce a lot of automated pages that serve little to no value to users or search engine robots, including tag and category pages.
-Of course, it isn’t just automated systems that do this—perhaps you created a lot of placeholder pages that ultimately never grew how you expected.
-Each quarter, take time during your Tech SEO website audit to actively seek out this type of low-quality content out and prune it.
+Of course, it isn’t just automated systems that do this—perhaps you created a lot of placeholder pages that ultimately never performed how you expected.
+While auditing your website’s technical SEO factors, you want to find this type of low-quality content out and prune it.

-But it isn’t just about removing the low-quality content.
+It isn’t just about removing the low-quality content.
 You’ll likely have older and outdated content on your website that has outlived its value and purpose.
 Removal might be the right option, but with a revision to the old material, you can make those pages valuable again.
-So, each quarter, don’t only focus on what low-quality content to remove, but what you can revise as well.
+So, during the audit, don’t only focus on what low-quality content to remove, but what you can revise as well.

 PRO TIP: As you review your content, also seek out any duplicate content—especially duplicate content that could appear spammy or manipulative.